Is optical fiber vulnerable to lightning strikes?

 For environments where lightning strikes are a high risk, we utilize All-Dielectric designs.
 These systems replace metal reinforcements with materials like Aramid yarn (Kevlar) or FRP (Fiber Reinforced Plastic).

-For example, our OFSCN® FBG Temperature Sensors can be customized with non-metallic jackets to enhance electrical isolation.
+For example, our OFSCN® FBG Temperature Sensor Products Aggregation Link can be customized with non-metallic jackets to enhance electrical isolation.

 3. Damage to Terminal Equipment